uol-jlin/go/embed.md

 print(string(b))
 ```

-## Embedded multiple files or even folders with wildcards:
+## Embed multiple files and folders with wildcards:

 This uses a variable of the `embed.FS` type, which implements a simple **virtual file system**.